magnacore/ViperOS/README.md

 - Year 2000 nostalgia
 - Sane preconfigured defaults for NeoVim, Ranger, Xonsh, Qtile, Rofi et. al. to get you started
 - XFCE desktop, TUI driven (GUI apps also available)
-- ~50 sample productivity Python scripts to get you started and modify
+- ~50 sample productivity Python scripts to get you started and tinker
 - Video tutorials on how to use
 - 1500+ scientific Python libraries preconfigured through Anaconda
 - Save time, increase productivity by automating repetitive tasks
 - Fedora based stable foundation, production ready
 - Free and open source (FOSS) software
 - Useful Flatpaks and packages pre-installed
+- Showcase of what a customized GNU/Linux distro could look like to inspire you to make your own
+- Lower the barrier to entry into GNU/Linux customization by eliminating the "blank canvas" phenomenon

-## Who is this ViperOS for?
+## Who is ViperOS for?
-- If you are a science, engineering, data science student, educator, hobbyist or a professional
+- Science, engineering and data science : students, educators, hobbyists or professionals
-- For (Python) developers, students or educators
+- (Python) developers, students or educators
-- For tinkerers and makers
+- Tinkerers and makers
-- For programmers or aspiring programmers
+- Programmers or aspiring programmers

 ## System requirements
-- Minimum 16 GB ram
+- Minimum 16 GB RAM
 - APU preferred
 - 1TB SSD
+- 1080p FHD Display.
+(It will work on HiDPI 4K as well but you will have to change the configurations yourself)

 ## What you should know before installing
 - ViperOS takes 1 to 3 minutes to load for the first time because Anaconda takes time to setup.
+This is why SSD is highly recommended.
 - The size of the ISO is larger than other distributions because ViperOS comes pre-configured with Anaconda which is ~6GB install.
 Plus, it also comes with many useful Flatpaks pre-installed which take more space.

 ## Sample software preloaded